leoGalani/sherlock/README.md

 > python setup.py

-after that you can run:
+After that you can run:

-> python run_server.py
+> python runserver.py

-For now, the first user and pass is hardcoded (sorry for that!) admin:admin
+For now, the first user and password are hardcoded (sorry for that!): `admin:admin`

 ~~use it on production at your own risk using uwsgi http://flask.pocoo.org/docs/0.10/deploying/uwsgi/~~ ~~(remove debug from the run_server)~~

-To talk about Sherlock, give your opinion and or critics, please use the agiletesters forum: http://agiletesters.com.br/category/10/sherlock-qa
+To talk about Sherlock, give your opinion and/or critics, please use the agiletesters forum: http://agiletesters.com.br/category/10/sherlock-qa

+# Running Tests

+### Functional Tests

+Functional Tests are written in Selenium WebDriver, running against Firefox for now.
+To run them:

+> python sherlock/tests/functional_tests.py

 ---
 This is a open-source project made with love in ![France](https://raw.githubusercontent.com/leoGalani/sherlock/master/sherlock/static/img/flag_france.png) and ![France](https://raw.githubusercontent.com/leoGalani/sherlock/master/sherlock/static/img/flag_brazil.png)